kowainik/kowainik.github.io/posts/2018-08-19-picnic-put-containers-into-a-backpack.md

 title: "Picnic: put containers into a backpack"
 author: Dmitrii Kovanikov
 tags: haskell, backpack, containers, cabal, tutorial
+description: "The Backpack implementation of the uniform interface for containers"
 ---

 This blog post walks the reader through the Backpack implementation of the